Muhammad-Elgendi/Samurai-Tecno/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: IT company delivering top-notch solutions in Flutter, Android, and mobile development, web development, DevOps, and graphic UI/UX design.
+Our mission is to empower businesses with cutting-edge technology.

 #interests:
 #- Artificial Intelligence